Access: Nine kilometres north of Otaki on SH1, North Manakau Rd leads E for 4km, terminating at a gate.

 Follow the track for 2 minutes beyond the sawmill site in the Waikawa (16.2) and drop to the forks.
 Either follow the stream branches up to the saddle at (Topo50 BN33 925 850, NZMS260 S25 025 467), sidling the fall on the TR.
 From the saddle, a few minutes brings the West Waitewaewae River – 90 minutes from the sawmill site.
 Or climb the spur between the forks; from the top there is a slightly longer drop to the West Waitewaewae.
 See also 14.14. [revised March 2016]

 From the forks terrace 300 metres beyond the old road-end carpark, the old tramline formation leads L up the Panatewaewae Valley over several grass flats; however, erosion and windfalls have lessened its usefulness.
-From the high grass terrace at the end of the last big flat (Topo50 BN33 931 890, NZMS260 S25 031 506), an OT route leads to the old logging road on the ridge above, and thus back to the road 300 metres down-valley of the old carpark (see 16.6).
+From the mouth of the side-stream just beyond the high grass terrace at the end of the last big flat (Topo50 BN33 931 890), an OT route leads NE to .437 and the old logging road on the ridge above; and thus to Panatewaewae or back to the road 300 metres down-valley of the old carpark (see 16.6).
 The falls above the 450-metre contour may be bypassed, with sufficient time and grit, to the minor flats beyond. [revised November 2017]

 Several routes exist to the Waitewaewae trig.
 Any of the spurs between the sawmill site in the Waikawa and those in the Panatewaewae eventually gain .708 and Waitewaewae .939.
 A popular route follows the spur from the Panatewaewae-Waikawa forks over .590 and .708, reaching the summit in 2 to 2˝ hours. [revised March 2016]